ETHBKK/vote-for-center-position/README.md

 ### Why This Project?
 This whole thing started when we saw the amazing Scroll’s L1SLOAD proposal and the shiny CDP x HYBE prize for creator-economy projects.
 That’s when the lightbulb moment happened:

-L1 has loads of trusted data, like NFTs!
+L1 has lots of trusted data, especially valuable membership NFTs such as CryptoPunks and Bored Ape Yacht Club!
+However, making use of these membership NFTs on L1 will require users spend more gas to perform any further actions.
 L2 is where all the fun happens—faster, cheaper, and cooler.
-So, we asked ourselves: What if fans could use an L1 NFT (proof they’re a real stan) to vote for their idol on L2?
+So, we asked ourselves: What if fans could use an L1 fandom NFT (proof they’re a real stan) to vote for their idol on L2?
 Suddenly, we were building a playground for K-pop fans and showing off how L2s can flex their muscles in practical, real-world use cases.

 ### How It Works
 Get your qualification badge (NFT): Fans need a K-pop NFT on L1.